Flag register of 8086 microprocessor

 - Zero Flag (Z)

-- Auxiliary Cary Flag (AC)
+- Auxiliary Carry Flag (AC)

 - Parity Flag (P)

-These first five flags are defined here
+- Carry Flag (CY) These first five flags are defined here

 - Overflow Flag (O) – This flag will be set (1) if the result of a signed operation is too large to fit in the number of bits available to represent it, otherwise reset (0).
 After any operation, if D generates any carry and passes to D OR if D does not generates carry but D generates, overflow flag becomes set, i.e., 1.
 If D and D both generate carry or both do not generate any carry, then overflow flag becomes reset, i.e., 0.
 Example: On adding bytes 100 + 50 (result is not in range -128…127), so overflow flag will set.

 MOV AL, 50 (50 is 01010000 which is positive) MOV BL, 32 (32 is 00110010 which is positive) ADD AL, BL (82 is 10000010 which is negative)

-Overflow flag became set as we added 2 +ve numbers and we got a -ve number.
+- Overflow flag became set as we added 2 +ve numbers and we got a -ve number.

 (b) Control Flags – The control flags enable or disable certain operations of the microprocessor.
 There are 3 control flags in 8086 microprocessor and these are: